Porto in winter: The most beautiful sights and many surprises

 Exploring Porto on foot: A walk along the Douro

 Equipped with my camera, I first went to one Walk along the river Douro, which empties into the Atlantic Ocean.
 "You've only really been where you've walked."
-Johann Wolfgang von Goethe once said.
-And he's right about that, I think.
-I love exploring new areas on foot and walking for miles: leisurely but consistent.
-There is nothing better than exploring your surroundings on foot.
-Although I almost reached my personal limit in Porto...
-But more on that later.
-In any case, I will never forget this walk along the Douru.
+Johann Wolfgang von Goethe once said that.
+And I think he was right.
+I love exploring new areas on foot and walking for miles: leisurely but steadily.
+There's nothing better than experiencing your surroundings on foot.
+Although in Porto I almost reached my personal limit… But more on that later.

 The Farol Molhe do Douro: Porto's small but beautiful lighthouse